 Contractors responding to this solicitation should carefully review the Statement of Work, the minimum qualifications required, the court’s maximum transcript fee rates (non-negotiable including real-time feeds), and the BPA Terms and Conditions, all of which will be incorporated into any Blanket Purchase Agreement awarded under this solicitation.

-Contractors wishing to be considered for this BPA must complete and return this Contract Court Reporter Application.
+Contractors wishing to be considered for this BPA must complete and return the pages in the attachment CAND_CR_BPA_Form_Fillable.
 Note, for each prospective contract court reporter, a minimum of 3 references must be identified for whom the reporter has performed work within 3-year period.

-The solicitation will be open until the court has determined it has awarded enough BPAs to cover our reporting needs.
+The solicitation will be open until the court has determined it has awarded enough BPAs to cover our need.
+The contract period will run May 1, 2023 – April 30, 2024.